- Deutsche Version

 Mr. Emerson has been active in civic affairs, serving for more than a decade as the Chairman of the Music Center of Los Angeles County, which includes as resident companies the Los Angeles Philharmonic and the LA Opera.
 He was also a director and vice chairman of the Los Angeles Metropolitan YMCAs, a trustee of The Buckley School, a trustee and board president of Marlborough School, and a member of the Los Angeles Mayor’s Trade Advisory Council, the Pacific Council on International Policy, and the Council on Foreign Relations.

 Mr. Emerson, originally from the suburbs of New York City, earned his Bachelor of Arts in Government and Philosophy from Hamilton College and his Juris Doctor from the University of Chicago.
 More recently a resident of Los Angeles, he is married to Kimberly Marteau Emerson, who served in a senior role at USIA in the Clinton Administration and currently serves on several civic and non-profit boards, pertaining to human rights and public diplomacy.
 Both Emersons have a deep German heritage, beginning with their grandparents.
-The Emersons have three teenage daughters.
+The Emersons have three daughters.